Altiplano–Puna volcanic complex: Geology

 Petrologically, ignimbrites are derived from dacitic–rhyodacitic magmas.
-Phenocrysts include biotite, Fe–Ti-oxides, plagioclase and quartz with minor apatite and titanite.
-Northern Puna ignimbrites also contain amphibole, and clinopyroxene and orthopyroxene occur in low-Si magmas, while higher Si magmas also contain sanidine.
+Phenocrysts include biotite, iron–titanium oxides, plagioclase, and quartz with minor apatite and titanite.
+Northern Puna ignimbrites also contain amphibole, and clinopyroxene and orthopyroxene occur in low-silicon magmas, while higher-silicon magmas also contain sanidine.
 These magmas have temperatures of 700–850 C and originate in depths of 4–8 km.
 The ignimbrites are collectively referred to as San Bartolo and Silapeti Groups.

-Since the Miocene, less silicic magmas containing olivine, plagioclase and  clinopyroxene have been erupted by the APVC as well.
+Since the Miocene, less silicic magmas containing olivine, plagioclase, and  clinopyroxene have been erupted by the APVC as well.
 These "mafic" magmas form various monogenetic volcanoes, inclusions in more silicic magmas and lava flows which sometimes occur in isolation and sometimes are linked to stratovolcanoes.

-Eruptions are affected by the local conditions, resulting in high altitude eruption columns that are sorted by westerly stratospheric winds.
+Eruptions are affected by the local conditions, resulting in high-altitude eruption columns that are sorted by westerly stratospheric winds.
 Coarse deposits are deposited close to the vents, while fine ash is carried to the Chaco and eastern cordillera.
-The highest volcanoes in the world are located here, including 6887 m high Ojos del Salado and 6723 m high Llullaillaco.
+The highest volcanoes in the world are located here, including the 6887 m Ojos del Salado and 6723 m Llullaillaco.
 Some volcanoes have undergone flank collapses covering as much as 200 km2.
 Most calderas are associated with fault systems that may play a role in caldera formation.

 Scientific investigation

 The area's calderas are poorly understood and some may yet be undiscovered.
 Some calderas were subject to comprehensive research.
 Research in this area is physically and logistically difficult.
-Neodym, lead and boron isotope analysis has been used to determine the origin of eruption products.
+Neodymium, lead, and boron isotope analysis has been used to determine the origin of eruption products.

 The dry climate and high altitude of the Atacama Desert has protected the deposits of APVC volcanism from erosion, but limited erosion also reduces the exposure of buried layers and structures.
 Evidence of volcanic activity and cyclic variation has been obtained from remote fallout deposits as well.